 By the time I finally got this to happen I was just so freaking relieved to finally be getting it taken care of.
 I will say that I was really anxious for my orchiectomy (and even had a panic attack that was so bad the surgeon nearly canceled it on me!) but for the nullification?
 I couldn’t get on the operating table fast enough.

-Wow, that sounds really hard on your cousin, and I’m so sorry for her.
-In my case, though, it was a change I wanted and needed and was going into specifically to get rid of the feelings I didn’t like.
+This was a change I wanted and needed and was going into specifically to get rid of the feelings I didn’t like.
 While there was a fairly short period of adjustment to a new sensory mapping, it all felt good and right to me.
 Of course there was a slight adjustment period but it was all in service of a change I wanted, which makes a huge difference.

 Obviously this is just what was right for me though!
 See again my disclaimer at the top – this was the decision I felt was best for me and there is no one right way to be transgender or agender or neutrois or whatever.
 If you don’t feel that you need this, don’t do it!
 It won’t actually improve your life in any way outside of eliminating physical dysphoria; so, unless you already feel like you need this, don’t take this article as inspiration for doing it.

 I 100% did this for myself.
 It’s probably easier for me to make that decision being asexual in the first place, but even if you are a sexual being, if this is the sort of thing you’d want to do, then it’s your body and your decision.
 There is nothing about this procedure that makes any real impediment to sex, although you might need to get a bit more creative.